Particle scattering in a sonic analogue of special relativity: Introduction

-The contents of this paper are as follows: In Section~\ref{Sec:In-universe observers} we review the notion of in-universe observers~\cite{toddSoundClocksSonic2017}.
-In Section~\ref{Sec:Paper_Strategy} we elucidate further on our aims, provide a sketch of the approach that is used throughout this paper, state the conventions that we shall use, and give a schematic of the scattering events experiments that we consider.
-In Section~\ref{Sec:PhononScattering} we determine the kinematic expressions of a toy model of phonon scattering from two types of particles: one type of particle is {sonically Lorentz obeying} (internal particle), and the other is {sonically Lorentz violating} (external particle).
-In both cases, we first obtain the kinematic description of scattering in the {laboratory frame} and then in the frame of an in-universe observer who is co-moving with the particle from which the phonons scatter.
-(This is the approach laid in out in Section~\ref{Sec:Paper_Strategy}.)
-In Section~\ref{Sec:Scattering cross sections} we consider phonon scattering from a first-quantized particle with a Newtonian dispersion relation (an external particle) and present the results that demonstrate that these scattering experiments reveal information about the existence of a preferred rest frame to in-universe observers.
-In Section~\ref{Sec:Discussion} we explicitly explain in what way the results presented in the previous section reveal information about the existence of a preferred rest frame.
-In Section~\ref{Sec:Conclusion} we summarize our results and that that the Standard-Model Extension (SME) might provide a way to model phonon scattering from external particles as described by in-universe observers.
+The contents of this paper are as follows: in Sec.~\ref{Sec:In-universe observers} we review the notion of in-universe observers~\cite{toddSoundClocksSonic2017}.
+In Sec.~\ref{Sec:Paper_Strategy} we elucidate further on our aims, provide a sketch of the approach that is used throughout this paper, state the conventions that we shall use, and give a schematic of the scattering events experiments that we consider.
+In Sec.~\ref{Sec:PhononScattering} we determine the kinematic expressions of a toy model of phonon scattering from two types of particles: one type of particle is {sonically Lorentz obeying} (internal particle), and the other is {sonically Lorentz violating} (external particle).
+In both cases, we first obtain the kinematic description of scattering in the {laboratory frame} and then in the frame of an in-universe observer who is comoving with the particle from which the phonons scatter.
+(This is the approach laid in out in Sec.~\ref{Sec:Paper_Strategy}.)
+In Sec.~\ref{Sec:Scattering cross sections} we consider phonon scattering from a first-quantized particle with a Newtonian dispersion relation (an external particle) and present the results that demonstrate that these scattering experiments reveal information about the existence of a preferred rest frame to in-universe observers.
+In Sec.~\ref{Sec:Discussion} we explicitly explain in what way the results presented in the previous section reveal information about the existence of a preferred rest frame.
+In Sec.~\ref{Sec:Conclusion} we summarize our results and demonstrate that the Standard-Model extension might provide a way to model phonon scattering from external particles as described by in-universe observers.